sourcemeta/jsontoolkit/README.markdown

 necessary.

-[^1]: RapidJSON requires the root document allocator as an argument to many of its writing functions for memory-efficiency.
+[^1]: RapidJSON requires the root document allocator as an argument to many of its writing functions, as RapidJSON values do not store a pointer to its parent for memory-efficiency purposes.
 See http://rapidjson.org/md_doc_dom.html#Allocator

 #### `void set([JSON &root,] JSON &value | JSONValue &value, const JSON &other)`